daintree2016/Tools-Docs/README.md

 * **Step-4:-**  Now , open Amazon Seller central and paste the ASIN and reduce the price , apply coupons , update handling time or Automate the pricing to achieve  Buy Box.

 > [!NOTE]
 >We should be careful while entering Min and Max prices otherwise it will return **FIXED PRICE ERROR**.

+###5.Any Updates (If required):
+1. Some products are displaying FALSE in Is Buy Box field even though the products are already in Buy Box (TRUE).